REFOUNDING MOMENTUM

 Composition of the Momentum Assemblies

-Each Momentum Assembly will comprise:
+Each Momentum Assembly comprised of:

-• 4 NCG members:
+- 4 NCG members:

-• 1-4 Trade Union Affiliate reps:
+- 1-4 Trade Union Affiliate reps:

-• 1-2 reps from WLG & CFS
+- 1-2 reps from WLG & CFS

-• 8 local group reps (randomly selected from a pool of nominated/elected local group reps, and weighting for diversity and geographical spread)
+- 8 local group reps (randomly selected from a pool of nominated/elected local group reps, and weighting for diversity and geographical spread)

-• 4 individual Momentum members (randomly selected from a pool of Momentum members that have expressed interest, weighting for diversity and geographical spread)
+- 4 individual Momentum members (randomly selected from a pool of Momentum members that have expressed interest, weighting for diversity and geographical spread)

-• 1 facilitator (volunteer)
+- 1 facilitator (volunteer)

 Political Framework